hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/maths-and-trigonometry/round.rst

 ===================== ======================================================
 ``Number``            the number to be rounded.

-``Count``             the number of decimal places.
-If Count is omitted or
+``Count``             **optional** the number of decimal places.
+If Count
-                      zero, the function rounds to the nearest integer.
-If Count is negative, the function rounds to the nearest 10, 100, 1000, etc.
+                      is omitted or zero, the function rounds to the nearest integer.
+IfCount is negative, the function rounds to the nearest 10, 100, 1000, etc.
 ===================== ======================================================

 This function rounds to the nearest number.
 See ROUNDDOWN and ROUNDUP for alternatives.